artificyan/ml-intro-course/README.md

 - Theory (no proofs 🙂)
 - Research (this is an applied course 🔨)
 - R programming language  (Python only 🐍)
-- Data acquisition (assume the data is in tabular form 📋)
+- Data acquisition (assume tabular data 📋)
-- Visualization (just the basics plots with matplotlib and Seaborn 📊)
+- Visualization (just basic plotting with matplotlib and Seaborn 📊)
 - Optimization (assume that we have decent solver 📉)
 - Productizing models (let the Data Engineers do that 👷)
 - Distributing models (let AMZN and GOOGL do that for you 📈)
-- Reinforcement Learning (we don't have time to play games 👾)
 - Bayesian approach (I wish we could… 😫)
+- Anomaly Detection (not enough time to get strange 👽)
 - Recommender Systems (wait for ML 2 ⌛)
-- Anomaly Detection (not enough time to get strange 👽)
+- Reinforcement Learning (we don't have time to play games 👾)
 - Ethics (not enough time to think about implications 🤔)
 - Algorithms
     - Boosting